-- 1. Programs must dedicate at least 35% of their CSC funded slots to children and youth who live in the targeted zip codes of \\\\\\.
-Programs that are located in these targeted areas or offer free transportation to families that reside in the targeted areas will receive higher points. - 2.
+- 1. Funds must be used to expand services, and not pilot or test new programs.
+Proposals may include enhancements to existing programs but cannot be limited to enhancements only. - 2.
+Programs must identify the percent of CSC funded slots that will be prioritized for children and youth who live in the targeted zip codes of 32301, 32303, 32304, 32305, and 32310.
+Programs that are located in these targeted areas will receive higher points. - 3.
 Programs must be offered to families for free or very low cost.
-If fees are charged, a detailed explanation of what the fees cover must be included in the proposal. - 3.
-Programs must demonstrate sufficient duration and dosage: - a.
+If fees are charged, a detailed explanation of what the fees cover must be included in the proposal. - 4.
+Programs must demonstrate sufficient duration and dosage:

+- a.
 Operate at least four consecutive weeks (six or more preferred).
 If offered in increments, please explain why.
 Partial points may be awarded. - b.
 Operate at least four days a week with higher points awarded for five-day a week programs. - c.
-Offer full-day supervision of at least seven hours per day. - 4.
+Offer full-day supervision of at least six hours per day. - 5.
 Programs must provide appropriate supervision demonstrated by a "staff to student" calculation and appropriate background screening.
-The employment of certified teachers is not required but will receive higher points. - 5.
-Programs must include the provision of balanced nutrition to all program participants including breakfast, lunch and a snack.
-Proposals must include a sample menu. - 6.
+The employment of certified teachers is not required but will receive higher points. - 6.
+Programs must include the provision of balanced nutrition to all program participants on all program days.
+Proposals must include a sample menu with higher points awarded for programs who offer multiple meals each program day. - a.
+Programs should identify the source and costs of the food provided (e.g., Summer Break Spot, Elder Care Services, private caterer, etc.) - b.
+Programs who desire to add another feeding component separate from their summer learning program (e.g., food lockers/pantry, backpack program, etc.) should apply under the summer 2023 funding opportunity: Summer Feeding. - 7.
 Programs must include a sample weekly schedule of activities demonstrating at least 60% of time is spent in structured activities, with a preference for blended learning.
 Programs that include an academic component will receive higher points. - a.
 For programs working with elementary school-aged populations, literacy instruction is recommended as part of learning components. - b.
-For those programs working with teenagers, in addition to learning components, career exploration and/or job readiness skills are encouraged. - 7.
-Proposals must include a "cost per child per week" calculation. - 8.
+For those programs working with teenagers, in addition to learning components, career exploration and/or job readiness skills are encouraged. - 8.
+Proposals must include a "cost per child per week" calculation. - 9.
 Proposals must demonstrate capacity to market and recruit the expected number of participants. - a.
-Budget requests can include funding for marketing materials. - 9.
-Proposals must demonstrate capacity to adhere to the data collection requirement listed below. - a.
-Budget requests can include funding for data collection and entry.
+Budget requests can include funding for marketing materials. - 10.
+Proposals must demonstrate capacity to adhere to the data collection requirements and corresponding performance indicators as listed below. - a.
+Budget requests can include funding for data collection and entry. - 11.
+Proposals must demonstrate capacity to adhere to the reporting requirements listed below.

-C.3 Proposal Budget
+B.3 Proposal Budget

 Entities submitting a proposal for Summer Learning are required to submit a project budget that is separate from their regular budget.
-It will include specific line items that must correspond to a written narrative matching the "Community Investment Partners Fiscal Guidelines" available on the CSC Leon website: INSERT URL.
+It will include specific line items that must correspond to a written narrative matching the "Community Investment Partners (CIP) Fiscal Guidelines" available on the CSC Leon website: INSERT URL.
 Entities will be required to develop their budget in the SAMIS portal.
 Uploads will not be accepted.